RichterBeau/obd2App/README.md

 I am using a 4inch LCD Touchscreen from Miuzel for this project.
 Having a small screen with touch function makes things easier to debug and work with but not necessary.

 4\. **12 volt power converter** so you can run the pi from the car

+There are many different versions of this sold all over, I do not have a good recommendation for this as the one I purchased is quite terrible.

 <br />
 <br />